 The Department of the Air Force Seal can only be used for official business as specified in Air Force Manual 33-326 Attachment 2.
 Airmen may use the Air Force Emblem and Air Force Symbol on coins, printed materials, web sites and briefings.
 Usage of the Army Air Corps symbol (Hap Arnold Wings) is conservative in nature as the Air Force Symbol was designated as the Air Force's official symbol in 2004.
 When these marks are used, the Air Force Trademark and Licensing Office must approve the design.
 Any alteration or misuse of these symbols jeopardizes the Air Force's trademark rights.

-Department of Defense employees, their immediate families, and veterans have an implied license to use the Air Force symbol on personal items such as welcome home T-shirts, cakes, personalized candies, crafts and custom-made gifts.
+Department of Defense employees, their immediate families, and veterans may use the Air Force symbol on personal items such as welcome home T-shirts, cakes, personalized candies, crafts and custom-made gifts.
 These items must not be created for sale, advertising or potential endorsements.
 Use of the Emblem and Air Force Symbol must adhere to guidelines at this site.
 Designs must still be approved by the Air Force Trademark and Licensing Program Office.
 When requesting companies to make custom orders with the Emblem or Air Force Symbol, the customer must inform the company that they do not have permission to replicate the product for mass distribution.
 Only the item(s) requested by the Airman, family member or veteran are authorized for them to make.
 Some companies savvy in trademark law may request official permission to create the product.
 If so, e-mail your request to firstname.lastname@example.org.
 For a list of vendors already approved and licensed click here.

 Commanders may use the Air Force Symbol on "perishable" products and those involving limited expense, such as printed materials, clothing, coins, etc. Approved guidelines for using the symbol on base gates and water towers is available.
 Commanders retain discretion to decide how the symbol is used in their organizations consistent with these guidelines.